AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 ## Legal Requirements

-OpenColorIO is a project of the Academy Software Foundation and follows the open source software best practice policies of the Linux Foundation.
+OpenColorIO is a project hosted by the Academy Software Foundation (ASWF) and follows the open source software best practice policies of the ASWF TAC with the guideance from the Linux Foundation.

 ### License

 OpenColorIO is licensed under the [BSD-3-Clause](LICENSE.md) license.
-Contributions to the library should abide by that standard license.
+Contributions to the library should abide by that license unless otherwised approved by the OCIO TSC and ASWF Governing Board.

 ### Contributor License Agreements

-Developers who wish to contribute code to be considered for inclusion in OpenColorIO must first complete a **Contributor License Agreement**.
+Developers who wish to contribute code to be considered for inclusion in OpenColorIO (OCIO) must first complete a **Contributor License Agreement (CLA)**.

-OCIO uses EasyCLA for managing CLAs, which automatically checks to ensure CLAs are signed by a contributor before a commit can be merged.
+OCIO uses [EasyCLA](https://corporate.lfcla.com/) for managing CLAs, which automatically checks to ensure CLAs are signed by a contributor before a commit can be merged.

 * If you are an individual writing the code on your own time and